cdk-patterns/serverless/the-basic-mq/README.md

 In this example we have private Amazon MQ brokers behind an internet-facing network load balancer endpoint using a subdomain.

-### Testing broker connectivity
+## Testing broker connectivity

-You can connect to the broker using [Amazon MQ workshop](https://github.com/aws-samples/amazon-mq-workshop) client application code from re:Invent 2018.
+Once you deploy the stack, you can connect to the broker.
+This time we will use [Amazon MQ workshop](https://github.com/aws-samples/amazon-mq-workshop) client application code from re:Invent 2018 to simplify connectivity test.

-#### Step 1.
+### Step 1.
 Create an environment in AWS Cloud9

 Sign in to the AWS Cloud9 console and create an environment.
 You can leave settings as default.
 After AWS Cloud9 creates your environment, you should see a bash shell window for the environment.

-#### Step 2.
+### Step 2.
 Set up client application

 In the bash shell, clone the repo "amazon-mq-workshop" by running the following command: